List of High School DxD characters: Rias Gremory

-Rias Gremory (リアス・グレモリー, Riasu Guremorī) is the main female protagonist of the series; she revives Issei after he is killed by Raynare.
+Rias Gremory (リアス・グレモリー, Riasu Guremorī) is the main female protagonist and the primary heroine of the series; she revives Issei after he is killed by Raynare.
 A tall red-haired devil with a voluptuous body, she is a third-year top-ranking high school student at Kuoh Academy (駒王学園, Kuō Gakuen); she is also the leader of the Occult Research Club (オカルト研究部, Okaruto Kenkyū-bu), which is a front for her devil team, of which she is the King.
 Known as the Crimson-Haired Ruin Princess (紅髪の, Benigami no Ruin Purinsesu) and the heiress to the Gremory family of devils, she goes to a normal high school where she does not have to flaunt her status.

 She develops feelings for Issei over the course of the series.
 In the storyline where she is to be Riser Phoenix's girlfriend, she resigns her Rating Game against him in order to save him; however, after Issei subsequently defeats Riser, she kisses him and moves into his family's home.
 She does not mind being intimate with Issei, but gets upset when other girls want to steal him away.
 Later, Rias' mother, Venelana, encourages her to push her relationship further with Issei (in which Rias would attempt to seduce Issei), but gets upset when Issei could not call her by her name.
 Eventually, Issei finally professes his love for her and calls Rias by her first name instead of her President title.
 She cries tears of joy and tells him that she feels the same way and the two officially become a couple.
 Though it seems none of the other girls (Akeno, Xenovia, Asia, Koneko, Irina, Rossweisse and Ravel) have given up on Issei.
 She has also shown more tolerance towards Issei's dreams of becoming Harem King, even allowing everyone to make dates with Issei with the understanding that he will always return to her afterwards.
 At her graduation, Issei proposes to Rias; which Rias accepts, becoming one of his girlfriends.

 Her brother is one of the Four Great Devils, Lucifer, and both of them possess the Power of Destruction that was inherited by their mother, who came from the House of Bael, which are famous for that power.
 Rias eventually masters a new finishing attack during her training with Akeno.
 She later leaves for Romania with Kiba and Azazel to know more about Gasper's ability.
 In volume 16 she finally shows her new move, called Extinguished Star; Rias manipulates her Power of Destruction into a compression of unimaginable amounts of demonic power; takes form of an enormous sphere with a mixture of crimson and black aura radiating from inside of it that launches it toward her enemies in a slow velocity.
 It has the ability of a magnetic force; pulling the enemies towards it and get disintegrate by the latter.